Neil Hannon: Personal life

-Since 2009 (wed Jan 2023), Hannon's partner has been Irish musician Cathy Davey.
+Since 2009 (they were married in January 2023), Hannon's partner has been Irish musician Cathy Davey.
 The couple live in County Kildare.
 He was previously married to Orla Little, with whom he has a daughter, born about 2002.
 With Davey, Hannon is a patron of the Irish animal charity My Lovely Horse Rescue, named after the Father Ted Eurovision song for which he wrote the music.

 Politically, Hannon describes himself as being "a thoroughly leftie, Guardian-reading chap, but of the champagne socialist variety".